Netflix/falcor/documentation/jsongraph.md

 }
 ~~~

 References are primitive value types, and are therefore immediately inserted into the subset of the JSON Graph object that will be produced by the abstract get operation.
-Then an optimized path is created using the reference path and the keys that have yet to be evaluated.
+Then an optimized [Path](http://netflix.github.io/falcor/documentation/paths.html) is created using the reference [Path](http://netflix.github.io/falcor/documentation/paths.html) and the keys that have yet to be evaluated.

 ~~~js
 ["todosById", 44].concat(["done", "completed"]) // ["todosById", 44, "done", "completed"]
 ~~~

-Once we create an optimized path, we begin evaluating it from the root of the JSON Graph object.
+Once we create an optimized [Path](http://netflix.github.io/falcor/documentation/paths.html), we begin evaluating it from the root of the JSON Graph object.

 ~~~js
 // setting ["todosById", 44, "done", "completed"] to true